LSAT Tutor for Private, In-Person Tutoring!

 What Is the LSAT?

+Let’s know more LSAT, before we tell, How our LSAT tutoring classes helps the students.
 The LSAT exam is the law school entrance exam which all prospective students must take to demonstrate their knowledge and abilities to colleges, similar to the SAT or ACT exams for undergraduate degrees.
 The test is very similar in structure to the SAT exam in that there are multiple choice questions which are graded and an ungraded writing section, however there are some differences.

 The LSAT has four sections: two logical reasoning sections with around 25 questions, one analytical reasoning section comprised of four logic games with around 6 questions each, and one reading comprehension section with around 25 multiple choice questions.
 The test also requires a writing sample, although it is not graded.
 The test is scored from 120 to 180, with the average being 150.